AKAD0/Counter_Notch_AON/README.md

 # Edge_Tracking_Angle
+A little research made together with Volley (Discord: Volley#8970).

 # Concept
 Calculating AON for specific TAS that would be the lowest for Lead Pursuit in terms of guaranteed radar tracking.